MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/manage-windows-as-a-service.md

 - For Configuration Manager version 2203 or later, the [WebView2 console extension](../../core/servers/manage/admin-console-extensions.md#bkmk_notification) must be installed.
 If needed, select the notification bell in the top right corner of the console to install the extension. <!--10024154-->

 - Windows computers must use Configuration Manager software updates with Windows Server Update Services (WSUS) for software update management.
 When a computer uses Windows Update for Business or Windows Insiders, it isn't evaluated in Windows servicing plans.
-For more information, see [Integration with Windows Update for Business](../../sum/deploy-use/integrate-windows-update-for-business-windows-10.md).
+For more information, see [Integration with Windows Update client policies](../../sum/deploy-use/integrate-windows-update-for-business-windows-10.md).

 - Use a supported WSUS version:
   - WSUS 10.0.14393 (role in Windows Server 2016) (2023-02 Cumulative Update, or a later cumulative update)